Meet the Heart Behind Our Mission

 Beyond the written word, David has honed his skills as a keynote and inspirational speaker, captivating audiences at brain injury conferences.
 His heartfelt communication style leaves a lasting impact, shedding light on the complexities and nuanced journeys of brain injury survivors, ultimately fostering greater understanding.

 However, David's dedication doesn't end there.
-Together with his wife Sarah, he co-founded one of the world's largest online brain injury support communities, The Brain Injury Hope Network, and spearheaded the creation of HOPE After Brain Injury Magazine.
-These initiatives, along with the Brain Injury Hope Network, underscore his commitment to building connections within the brain injury community and promoting a culture of inclusivity and support.
+Together with his wife Sarah, he co-founded one of the world's largest online brain injury support communities, BIHN, and spearheaded the creation of HOPE After Brain Injury Magazine.
+These initiatives underscore his commitment to building connections within the brain injury community and promoting a culture of inclusivity and support.

 Our Mission